voineaandrei/FMI/README.md

 # romanian-sub-dialect-identification
-The project for the Artificial Intelligence course.
+The project for the Artificial Intelligence course - 2020.